-We could not get over how perfect the wings were.
-A little crispy but still so tender, and the meat just fell off the bone.
-The sauce was also absolute perfection – sweet but not overly so, a bit spicy which went perfectly with the sweetness, a bit tangy, and just absolutely sticky and finger-licking good.
+These wings are so tender, and the meat just falls off the bone.
+The sauce is absolute perfection - sweet but not overly so, a bit spicy which went perfectly with the sweetness, a bit tangy, and just absolutely sticky and finger-licking good.

 And the best part is that this recipe so easy!
 Yes, there are a few separate steps, but they are so worth it end up with such delicious wings.

 Related recipe: Air Fryer Orange Chicken